 If you’re already getting decent results from PPC ads, analyzing your competition can help you increase your market share.

-To help you start analyzing your competitors, we’ve created a list of the top 8 PPC competitor analysis tools.
+To help you start analyzing your competitors, we’ve created a list of the top 8 PPC best website competitor analysis tools.

-If you’re running an SEO campaign, you’ve probably at least heard of SEMRush, if you haven’t already purchased a subscription.
-This is one of the best SEO tools around, but it’s also excellent for PPC competitor analysis.
+If you’re running an SEO marketing campaigns, you’ve probably at least heard of SEMRush, if you haven’t already purchased a subscription.
+This is one of the best search engine optimization (SEO) tools/competitor analysis tool around, but it’s also excellent for PPC competitor analysis.

-The free version of SEMRush will give you an overview of data, but you’ll need a paid account to get the details.
+The free version of SEMRush will give you an overview of data, but you’ll need a paid account to get the details for competitive analysis.

-SEMRush is one of those versatile tools that every digital marketer should have.
+SEMRush is one of those versatile best competitor analysis tools that every digital marketer should have for marketing efforts.

-Google’s Action Insights tool makes it easy to compare your PPC ads with your competitors, including overall performance and bidding strategy.
+Google’s Action Insights tool makes it easy to compare your PPC ads with your competitors/competitive analysis, including overall performance and bidding strategy.

-When you use this tool, you’ll be able to view ad data from competitors bidding on the same keywords and ad placement auctions as you.
+When you use this tool, you’ll be able to view ad data from competitors bidding, competitors rank on the same keywords and ad placement auctions as you.
 Auction Insights will show you the following metrics:

-Google’s Action Insights is free and comes with your Google Ads account.
+Google’s Action Insights is free and comes with your Google Ads account to spy on your competitors.

-The Facebook Ad Library is one of the most underused tools around.
+The Facebook Ad Library is one of the most underused competitor analysis tool around.
 Born from the desire to provide transparency, the Facebook Ad Library will give you free access to all current ads published by your competitors.

 Even if you don’t plan on running PPC ads on Facebook, check out what your competitors are publishing.
 You can use their ads to help determine your next moves on other PPC platforms.

 The ads database from What Runs Where contains ads from more than 90,000 individual advertisers, which amounts to over 60 million advertisements.
-When you need ad data from your competitors, you can’t beat the insights from a database this large.
+When you need ad data from your competitors/spy on your competitors, you can’t beat the insights from a database this large.

 The information provided by What Runs Where will help you optimize your own PPC ad campaign to capture more of your competitors’ traffic.